pebble-dev/rebblestore-api-python/README.md

 *N.B:* If you intend to develop on this project `pip install -e .` may be more appropriate, as this installs the project 'editably'.
 See `pip install -h` for more information on this functionality.

+### Configuration

+Some application behavior is overridable via a config file.
+The default implementation for a debug server is at [rebble_store/app_debug.cfg](rebble_store/app_debug.cfg).

+This config file may be either edited directly (**NOT** recommended) or copied and then passed as the argument `--config` option when running `flask run`.

+Currently the following behavior is overridable from this file:

+* PostgreSQL configuration:

+- Host
+- Database
+- Username
+- Password

+* Server Name (This only affects the `list_routes` flask cli helper currently)

 ### Functionality